bijan2022/nscan-analyser/README.md

 # nscan-analyser

-**EndEncrypt** is a tool designed for the analysis of IPs and their hosts.
+**nscan-analyser** is a tool designed for the analysis of IPs and their hosts.

 ## Installation
 regardless of wether you are installing on vs code or kali terminal install the following.